Nasjonal Samling: Post-war

 The post-war authorities proscribed the party and prosecuted its members as collaborators.
 Nearly 50,000 were brought to trial, approximately half of whom received prison sentences.
 The authorities executed Quisling for treason as well as a few other high-profile NS members, and prominent German officials in Norway, for war crimes.
 The sentences' lawfulness has been questioned, however, as Norway did not have capital punishment in peace-time, and the Norwegian constitution at the time stipulated that capital punishment for war crimes had to be carried out during actual wartime.

 Another issue of post-war treatment has been the ongoing Hamsun debate in Norway.
-The internationally renowned author Knut Hamsun, although never a member, was a well-known NS sympathiser.
+The author Knut Hamsun, although never a member, was a well-known NS sympathiser.
 After the war, Hamsun was, however, deemed mentally unfit to stand trial, and the issue of his links to the party has never been properly resolved.
 Hamsun's status as a Nobel Prize laureate also results in his ties to NS being a sensitive subject.